goauthentik/authentik/website/integrations/services/sharepoint-se/index.md

 From the Central Administration opened as a Farm Administrator:

-1. Open "**Application Management > Manage web applications**" page
+1. Open "**Application Management > Manage web applications**" page.
-2. Select your web application `sp.webAppURL`
+2. Select your web application `sp.webAppURL`.
-3. Click on "**Authentication Providers**" from the ribbon bar
+3. Click on "**Authentication Providers**" from the ribbon bar.
-4. According to your environment, click on the target zone such as "Default"
+4. According to your environment, click on the target zone such as "Default".
 5. Update the authentication provider form as following:
     - Check "**Trusted Identity Provider**"
     - Check the newly created provider named `sp.issuerName`
     - (Optional) Set "**Custom Sign In Page**": /\_trust/default.aspx
-6. Click on "**Save**"
+6. Click **Save**.

-Repeat all steps for each target web applications which matches with `auth.providerRedirectURI`.
+Repeat all steps for each target web applications that matches with `auth.providerRedirectURI`.

 ## (Optional) SharePoint Enhancements

 Objectives :

--   Integrate SharePoint People Picker with Authentik to search users and groups
+-   Integrate SharePoint People Picker with authentik to search users and groups
 -   Augment SharePoint user claims at login stage
 -   Resolve user's membership

 :::caution
-[LDAPCP](https://www.ldapcp.com/docs/overview/introduction/) must be installed on the target SharePoint Farm.
+[LDAPCP](https://www.ldapcp.com/docs/overview/introduction/) must be installed on the target SharePoint farm.
 :::

 ### Step 1: Assign LDAPCP as Claim provider for the Identity Token Issuer